serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ### Known Issues

-- Because of Vagrant does not guarantee that master host is proviisoned before minions, minion services (kube-proxy, flanneld, kubelets, etcd) may not communicate with the master services on initial startup and fails.
-Simple todo is restarting minions after master is started for recovery
+- Because of Vagrant does not guarantee that master host is provisioned before nodes, node services (kube-proxy, flanneld, kubelet) may not communicate with the master services on initial startup and fails.
+Simple todo is restarting nodes after master is started for recovery

 - Libvirt & kvm (which are my favorite) let you access the private network from the host machine.
 On the other hand virtualbox does not let you to access it from your host machine.
 In order to access your provisioned guests from your host, you need to [forward required ports](http://cdn9.howtogeek.com/wp-content/uploads/2012/08/image323.png) first and please be careful to pick proper nic that used for private networking.